david415/pymixpki/README.rst

  - symmetrically sized call and response to prevent traffic amplification attacks

+TODO:
+  - investigate making the protocol call and responses take equal amounts of work to produce in terms of memory and CPU usage

 The following cryptographic scheme is used for a mix network where each mix has a signing key and a routing key.
 The routing key is a curve25519 key whereas the singing key is an ed25519 key.
 When the mix